codeconscious/duplicate-tag-finder/README.md

-# Cached Tag Creater and Duplicate Finder
+# Tag Cacher and Duplicate Finder

-This is a pair of F# scripts that do two things:
+This is a pair of F# scripts that each do one task:
-- Cache the audio metadata (i.e., tags) in audio files from a specified directory to a specified file on your computer
+1. **TagCacher** caches the audio metadata tags in supported audio files within a specified directory to a file on your computer
-- Parse the cached data and reports on likely duplicates
+2. **DuplicateTagFinder** parses those cached tags and reports likely duplicates, based on the provided settings

-I mainly created these to practice with [JSON type providers](https://fsprojects.github.io/FSharp.Data/library/JsonProvider.html) in F#.
+I mainly created these to practice with F# [JSON type providers](https://fsprojects.github.io/FSharp.Data/library/JsonProvider.html), but they do resolve a small pain point for me as well.

 # Requirements

 - [.NET 9 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/9.0)
-- Duplicate search only: a JSON settings file
+- JSON settings file (DuplicateTagFinder only)

 # Running

-## Caching tags
+## TagCacher

 Pass two arguments to TagCacher.fsx:
-1. The directory containing your audio file
+1. The directory containing your audio files
-2. The file that contains (or will contain) your cached audio tags (It need not exist yet)
+2. The file that contains (or will contain, if it does not exist yet) your cached audio tags

+Run the script like this:

 ```sh
 dotnet fsi TagCacher.fsx "/Users/me/Documents/Audio" "/Users/me/Documents/Audio/tagCache.json"
 ```

-If the specified file already exists, it will automatically be backed up in the same directory.
+If the specified tag file already exists, it will automatically be backed up in the same directory before a new one is created.

-## Finding duplicates
+## DuplicateTagFinder

-First, you must already have a JSON file that contains the tag data that you wish to examine, and it must in this format:
+First, you must have a settings JSON file that contains the cached tag data to search through, and it must in this format:

 ```json
 [